loren281/image2recipe/README.md

 This code generates the embeddings for the entire dataset.

-- Make sure to: create a directory to store the embeddings and modify paths.
+- Make sure to: create a directory to store the embeddings, and modify paths.
 - After this step you will have the dataset's embeddings.

 3. **Generate and display top recipes and images**